OpenSlides/openslides-backend/docs/actions/committee.update.md

 ## Permissions
 - Group A: The user needs the CML `can_manage` or the OML `can_manage_organization`
 - Group B: The user needs the OML `can_manage_organization` or the CML `can_manage` for all target committees that were added/removed from the list
+- Group B: The user needs the CML `can_manage` for all target committees that were added/removed from the list, unless `organization/forbid_committee_admins_to_set_agenda_forwarding_relations` is true, then OML `can_manage_organization` is required
-- Group C: The user needs the OML `can_manage_organization` or the CML `can_manage` for a committee that is an _ancestor_ of the intended child committee and either the intended parent committee or one of its ancestors.
+- Group D: The user needs the OML `can_manage_organization` or the CML `can_manage` for a committee that is an _ancestor_ of the intended child committee and either the intended parent committee or one of its ancestors.
 Only organization managers may set this field to `None`.